coderefinery/github-without-command-line/_episodes/02a-creating-using-web.md

 teaching: 15
 exercises: 15
 questions:
-  - Creating repositories on GitHub.
+  - Creating repositories on GitHub
-  - How to record (commit) changes.
+  - How to record (commit) changes
-  - Browsing changes.
+  - Browsing changes
-  - Repository insights and settings.
+  - Repository insights and settings
 objectives:
   - ...
 ---